NCERT Solutions Class 8 Maths Chapter 11 – Free PDF Download

 Volume of cylinder B is 1078 cm3

-Find surface area for cylinders A and B
+Find the surface area of cylinders A and B

 Surface area of cylinder A = 2πr(r+h )